gperreymond/hashistack-compose/README.md

 ### Pricipals

+* Simulate the internet public ips with docker network named __public-subnet__
 * Each docker compose files represents an instance
-* An example of nomad client is provided with a vagrant procedure
+* Nomad clients, provided with a vagrant procedure

 ### Work in progress